roycewilliams/kens-salty-rainbow/README.md

 This is an archive of descrypt hashes for common passwords.

 ### Rationale ###
 Rainbow tables are largely dead for most password-cracking use cases (even for unsalted hashes).
-As a historical salted hash, looking up a descrypt password based on its hash is only marginally useful, but may have value for non-specialists who are desperate and Googling.
+But as the historical salted hash, descrypt is a unique hybrid: slow enough to take time to exhaust, but fast enough (and truncated enough) to make naive lookup useful for the non-specialists (who are desperate and Googling).

 This should illustrate to developers and IoT manufacturers that choosing descrypt has been a bad idea for some time - and will only get worse.

-To be clear, descrypt was a pretty brilliant improvement when it was introduced, and I'm a huge fan.
-But its time is passed.
+To be clear, descrypt was a pretty brilliant improvement when it was introduced, and I'm a [huge](https://www.techsolvency.com/passwords/ztex/) [fan](https://minnie.tuhs.org/pipermail/tuhs/2019-October/019125.html).
+But its time has passed.

 ### Interesting examples ###
 * `fnRL/G5lXVMug:admin`